Carrot, Tangerine and Pomegranate Salad

 - 3 juicy tangerines, such as Murcott or Satsuma variety

 - 4 medium carrots, about 4 ounces each; scrubbed

 - 2 tablespoons (30 ml) extra-virgin olive oil

 - Fresh pomegranate seeds

 - Halve 2 of the tangerines and squeeze the juice into the same skillet.
-Bring to a boil; reduce to 2 tablespoons.
+Bring to a boil and reduce to 2 tablespoons.

 - Coarsely crush the coriander seeds in a mortar and pestle or by using the flat side of a large chef’s knife on a cutting board.
 Combine the coriander with the reduced tangerine juice, shallot, honey and ½ teaspoon salt in a bowl.

-- Peel the remaining tangerine and divide into segments; add to the juice mixture.
+- Peel the remaining tangerine and divide into segments and add to the juice mixture.

-- If your carrots are especially hairy give them a quick surface peel with a swivel peeler and discard.
+- If your carrots are especially dirty give them a quick surface peel with a swivel peeler and discard them.
 Shave the carrots into ribbons, turning to include all sides (you’ll be left with a slender core, which is the cook’s treat).

 - Pile the carrot ribbons into a large mixing bowl and drizzle with olive oil.
 Add a good pinch of salt and gently massage with your hands to coat.
 Pour the tangerine mixture over and toss again.